ktabusa/workout_app_capstone/capstoneNotes.md

 For creating viewsets: Need to have a serializer, then we update the api views.py with the viewset, and then we update the api urls with the urlpatters.

 Done: need to add a workout detail page

+12/28/2022
+Completed Navbar setup at the top of the page with bootstrap.

 ACTION - workout start page
 BUG - fixed workout page number isn't dynamic in home.html